darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 : The date/time the file was last changed, in the format `YYYY:MM:DD hh:mm:ss`.

 export time
-: The date/time the file was last expoted, in the format `YYYY:MM:DD hh:mm:ss`.
+: The date/time the file was last exported, in the format `YYYY:MM:DD hh:mm:ss`.

 print time
 : The date/time the file was last printed, in the format `YYYY:MM:DD hh:mm:ss`.